UCR-UAS/BISON-Transfer/README.md

 TODO List (by order of implementation)
 ---------------------------------------
- * YAML configuration reading / writing (test done in separate file)
+ * Individual file transfer(not done, should be done in server)
  * MD5 generation (test done in separate file)
  * Client tracking (multiple clients?) (test not done, should be done in server)
  * -HUP reload (test not done, should be done in server)